brentlintner/linus/TRACKER.md

 ## Current

+* Sqlite DB?
+    * Init on run
+    * Store conversation history & file references
+    * Prompt in general is created on demand from the database
+    * Store the conversation history in the database
+        * Files revisions are stored as strings in the message history and stripped out of metadata
+        * Snippets are stored still inside the message history as metdata strings for now
+    * Only load the last N messages (i.e. 10) into memory?
+    * Auto compact the conversation history based on the context window size
+    * Now we don't need $compact, as the database will handle it
+    * Now $reset will clear the conversation history and file references, then re-initialize the database (with files)
+    * Post TODO: file watchers to update the database when files change (new revisions?)

 * Compact/File Rework
     * Bug: $reset removes the conversation history if it's a single history entry? (i.e. was resumed at some point)
     * Need to ideally keep prompts <200K characters for better pricing